pyQode/pyqode.python/doc/source/contribute.rst

 Contributing
 ==================

-pyQode is an open-source project, and it needs your help to go on growing and improving.
+pyqode.core is an open-source project, and it needs your help to go on growing and improving.

 You can contribute in many different ways: